Kazu I

 The Kazu I (kazu wan) was a 19-ton tourist boat operating off the Hokkaido island of Japan, travelling around the Shiretoko Peninsula.
 The boat was operated by the Shiretoko Pleasure Cruise (知床遊覧船, Shiretoko Yūransen).
 The Shiretoko Peninsula, designated a natural World Heritage Site in 2005, is a popular destination for observing drift ice and rare animals.

-The boat sank on 23 April 2022 with twenty six people on board.
+The boat sank on 23 April 2022 with 26 people on board.
 Fourteen bodies have been recovered with twelve missing.
+As of April 20, 2023, 20 bodies had been recovered, 6 are still missing; no bodies have been found since August, 2022.
 No survivors were found.

 Background

-Kazu I was initially built as Hikari 8 in February of 1985 at a shipyard in Yamaguchi for use of a ferry service between Mihara and Ikuchi-jima by the Hourai Kisen.
+Kazu I was initially built as Hikari 8 in February 1985 at a shipyard in Yamaguchi for use of a ferry service between Mihara and Ikuchi-jima by the Hourai Kisen.
 Those who knew the ship back then, upon hearing the demise of Kazu I, remarked that the ship was built specifically for the calm seas of the Inland Sea in mind and was not for the rough open seas, such as those at the Okhotsk Sea.
-Hikari 8 was sold after a few years, and again in the 1990s to a ferry operator Okayama Prefecture to serve the route between Hinase and Ushimado, only for the company to go bankrupt a few years later as well.
-The ship's ownership was transferred to an individual in Osaka before ultimately being sold to Shiretoko Pleasure Cruise in Fall of 2005.
+Hikari 8 was sold after a few years, and again in the 1990s to a ferry operator in Okayama Prefecture to serve the route between Hinase and Ushimado, only for the company to go bankrupt a few years later as well.
+The ship's ownership was transferred to an individual in Osaka before ultimately being sold to Shiretoko Pleasure Cruise in the fall of 2005.

 Kazu I's twin engine was reduced to just a single engine soon after the ship was transferred to Shiretoko, with the removed engine reused for a different cruiser Shiretoko Pleasure Cruise operated.
-In 2015, a Bulbous Bow was added to the ship, and the ship's length was stretched from 11.86 meters to 12.14 meters, as well as the depth changing from 1.52 to 1.62 meters.
+In 2015, a bulbous bow was added to the ship, and the ship's length was increased from 11.86 meters to 12.14 meters, as well as the draft being increased from 1.52 to 1.62 meters.
 In 2021 the remaining engine was replaced as the engine was old.